07772696598 | Bournemouth | Psychotherapist (MA )| Clinical Supervisor (MBACP)

 Frequently Asked Questions:How do I start?

 We can arrange our first meeting by phone or email, whatever forum is most comfortable for you.
-Our first session together is free as it is for assessment, because you need to feel comfortable with me as your counsellor.
+Our first session together is a free half price 25 mins (or full 50 mins at half price £25) for an assessment, because you need to feel comfortable with me as your counsellor.
 You tell me your difficulty, and we work out whether therapy is right for you.
 You can ask anything you need to about how counselling can help you and, should you decide to continue, after that, it's entirely your decision how long you stay in therapy.
 I will always follow your lead.
-I work a lot though Skype if that suits you as I recognise the emotional and work demands of many lives is such that meeting face to face is not always a practical option.
+I work a lot though Skype or FaceTime if that suits you as I recognise the emotional, physical and work demands of many lives is such that meeting face to face is not always a practical option.
+In this I have clients both nationally and internationally.

 Will we meet at the same time each week?

 It is preferable to meet at a set time each week but this might not always possible for you.
-So we can be flexible and arrange the next week's appointment at the end of each session.
-I see people in the daytime and the evenings, but not weekends.
+So we can be flexible and arrange the next week's appointment at the end of each session if this suits you better.
+I see people in the daytime and the evenings (8am - 7pm), but not weekends.

 I'm worried about what to say at the beginning

 I have no expectations of you and what you should or shouldn’t be saying.
 If you are worried about what to say and how to say it, we will explore what's difficult for you.
 It might be because your difficulty is making you anxious, or it might be something deeper, and we explore what's underneath.
 If you are silent, we look at what the silence means and what you are experiencing in the silence.
+While I am not here to offer advice, I can also give practical strategies to help you explore and manage challenging issues.
 It’s your space to be however you feel you need to be, and this often changes from week to week depending on what is happening for you at the time.

 Is it confidential?